 Went on a Star Wars ride which was in 3D and was visually spectacular along with the rocking platform creating the effects of flying and acceleration.
 Started feeling like vomiting so shut my eyes and held on tight.
 Excellent ride but obviously my breakfast hadn’t settled some hours later.

-Went on a Peter Pan ride flying above London which was great.
+Next, I went on a Peter Pan ride flying above London which was great.
 Went to Space Mountain which is kind of like a rollercoaster with lighting effects.
 I was flung around like a rag doll at breakneck speed, sudden large drops and sharp fast turns far worse than my driving.
 I immediately closed my eyes and held on for dear life while I verbalised silently in my head “MAKE IT STOP, MAKE IT STOP, MAKE IT STOOOOOP!”
 I just couldn’t wait to get out of the car because I was feeling very pale, heart pounding, and sucking in deep breaths.
 What an ordeal!
 Never again!
 First & last time on a roller-coaster.

 I proceeded for more self infliction, still coming to grips, by going on the Indiana Jones ride which the attendant described as bumpy.
 LIAR!
 Not as bad as Space Mountain but this also had sharp turns, ascents and sharp descents.
 The ride halted halfway through for some time before resuming.
 When we reached the end they offered another round because of the problems.
 I got out of there as fast as humanly possible.
 Need a seat.
 No moving.

 OK, other rides weren’t as heart stopping as these but were far more tame.
 It’s quite hot and a lot of time is spent waiting in queues but there is fast track too that allows you to jump the queues every few hours.